Augmented Reality (AR) and Mobile Learning

 Volkswagen’s Mobile Augmented Reality Technical Assistance (MARTA) App provides service support.
 This app was developed using the Metaio platform.

-Aurasma’s augmented reality App can be used to create auras for augmenting any object by triggering and loading a 3D object, image, or pre-recorded video, and is ideal for creating learning opportunities for training or performance support.
+Aurasma’s augmented reality App (now HP Reveal) can be used to create auras for augmenting any object by triggering and loading a 3D object, image, or pre-recorded video, and is ideal for creating learning opportunities for training or performance support.
 Check out the two different examples using Aurasma below.

 The second example is a video captured by a mechanic while using Aurasma to show how this AR technology combined with pre-recorded videos could be used for training novice mechanics as well as providing performance support to more experienced ones.